Jesse Edward Grinstead: Kentucky, Missouri and Indian territory

-By 1868 Grinstead's family had return to Missouri to a farm in Pettis County, not far from where his grandfather, Jesse Grinstead, had farmed since before the 1840s.
+By 1868 Grinstead's family had returned to Missouri to a farm in Pettis County, not far from where his grandfather, Jesse Grinstead, had farmed since before the 1840s.
 In 1884 the family left Missouri to settle in Indian Territory near the town of Oakland where William Grinstead would serve as their first postmaster.
 A few years later, when Grinstead's family relocated to Whitesboro, Texas, he chose to remain behind.
 He supported himself by working a variety of odd jobs before finding full-time employment as a printer with The Ardmore Weekly Courier.
-In 1893 Grinstead founded The Oakland ‘Indian Territory’ News, the town's first paper.
+In 1893 Grinstead founded The Oakland 'Indian Territory' News, the town's first paper.
 Six years later he moved to Kerrville, Texas in the vain hope that the climate there would help alleviate his wife's lung ailment.

 Texas

 Within a year or so he purchased The Kerrville News and, inspired by the area's surrounding beauty, renamed it The Kerrville Mountain Sun.
 In 1903 he was elected mayor of Kerrville and in 1906 their representative (House District 99) in the 30th state legislature.
 While serving in the Texas House of Representatives he was instrumental in pushing through legislation that led to the creation of the State Tubercular Sanatorium in Carlsbad.
-In July 1908 Grinstead failed to win Democratic support for a second term and was replaced by Sam O’Bryant who prevailed against his Republican opponent that November.
+In July 1908 Grinstead failed to win Democratic support for a second term and was replaced by Sam O'Bryant who prevailed against his Republican opponent that November.
 Grinstead also served on the Kerrville school board for many years.